neosystemsptyltd/NeoSystems.FileUtils/docs/FolderUtilities.md

   - If the folder does not exist or is empty, it returns an empty string.
   - Throws an exception if an error occurs during the process.

+- **GetOldestFile(string inputFolder, string searchPattern)**
+  - Returns the full path of the oldest file in the specified folder matching the search pattern.
+  - If the folder does not exist or is empty, it returns an empty string.
+  - Throws an exception if an error occurs during the process.

 - **GetNewestFile(string inputFolder)**
   - Returns the full path of the newest file in the specified folder.
+  - If the folder does not exist or is empty, it returns an empty string.
+  - Throws an exception if an error occurs during the process.

+- **GetNewestFile(string inputFolder, string searchPattern)**
+  - Returns the full path of the newest file in the specified folder matching the search pattern.
   - If the folder does not exist or is empty, it returns an empty string.
   - Throws an exception if an error occurs during the process.